Kim Kyu-jong: 2012-2013: "Meet Me Again" Album and Military duty

 In June 2012, it was announced that Kim is to fulfill his mandatory military service in July.
 On June 3, he held his farewell fan meeting, Thank U ThanKYU with Triple S at Yonsei University in Sinchon-dong, Seoul.
 This marks his last official activity before his enlistment in July, as well as the first time in over two years that the five members of SS501 have gathered together.
 On July 23, Kim reported to the recruit training center of the 35th division in Jeonju, North Jeolla Province for four weeks of basic training.
 They further explained that he was originally exempted because he had a hepatitis B carrier.
-Since a changed in conscription law, however, he was eligible to serve non-active duty as a public service worker.
+Since a change in conscription law, however, he was eligible to serve non-active duty as a public service worker.

 On July 18, Kim released a limited edition mini-album Meet Me Again dedicated to his fans.
 It features three tracks including "Thank You" composed by Kim, himself and "One Luv", a duet with Mighty Mouth's Shorry J, composed by Tae Wan Kim aka C-Luv.

 On March 9, Kim spent his free time attending Kim Hyung Jun's 1st solo concert, The First at the Woori Art Hall, Olympic Park, Seoul.
 He even went up to the stage with Kim Hyung Jun and bowed together, marking the end of the concert.

-During SS501's eight anniversary, Kim, along with the SS501 members posted one video of them celebrating and greeting their fans onto each of their own official YouTube accounts.
+During SS501's eighth anniversary, Kim, along with the SS501 members posted one video of them celebrating and greeting their fans on each of their own official YouTube accounts.
 Kim Hyun Joong was not able to be in the video at that time because he had a shooting in his variety show, Barefooted Friends.
-However, Kim Hyun Joong still talked about their anniversary during his Korea fanmeeting entitled 2013 KHJ Show - Party People, held at the same day of their anniversary.
+However, Kim Hyun Joong still talked about their anniversary during his Korea fan meeting entitled 2013 KHJ Show - Party People, held on the same day of their anniversary.

 Kim attended Heo Young-saeng's first and farewell concert in Seoul entitled 2013 Heo Young Saeng Seoul Concert 0513 My Story on October 26 at the UNIQLO AX Hall.
 This time, all of the SS501 members appeared together on one stage and performed together as one group again after three years.
 They sang their self-written song dedicated to their fans, "Green Peas", and their a cappella version of the song, "In the Still of the Night".

 2014-present: Military discharge, drama and musical comeback

-On July 22, 2014, exactly two years after being enlisted in the army, Kim Kyu Jong officially discharged from his duties.
+On July 22, 2014, exactly two years after being enlisted in the army, Kim Kyu Jong was officially discharged from his duties.
 At around 9:30 to 10 am, he arrived at the military manpower office in Jeonbuk, Jeonju, and he was welcomed by the fans and press who waited for hours.
 Kim came back as part of KBSN's special project drama ‘S.O.S Please Save Me’ for the role of Park JungJun.
 Following this, he was cast at the 20th anniversary musical performance “Singin’ in the Rain for the role of DongHyun.